-If you are charged with a crime, it is important to understand the statutory penalties that might apply.
+If you are charged with a crime, it is important to understand the statutory penalties that apply.
 The statutory penalties refer to the minimum and maximum sentence the court can impose if you are convicted of the crime.

 - whether the crime is a felony or a misdemeanor;

 - the degree of the felony or misdemeanor charge;

 - any minimum or mandatory mandatory terms that apply to the charge; and

 - the guideline range that applies.